akuokojnr/messari/README.md

 npm run dev
 ```

-Visit http://localhost:3000 to view the application
+Visit `http://localhost:3000` in a browser to view the application